uonline/uonline/README.md

 If you experience problems, try to run `make diagnose` to diagnose the most common problems.

 To correctly update uonline on production server, try `make deploy`.
-To update Composer, run `php composer.phar selfupdate`.
-To update third-party libraries, run `php composer.phar update`.
+To update third-party libraries, run `composer update`.

 To run PHP tests, run `make test`.
-Note that they cover not all the code.
+Note that they cover only some parts of the code.

 Programmers' guidelines